catalyzeio/stratum-docs/initial-setup.md

 After your build succeeds, a [deploy job](/compliant-cloud/articles/concepts/jobs#deploy-jobs) will be started for it.
 Shortly after (20-40 seconds, plus however long it takes your application to start up and respond).
 After that, your application should be available at the hostname you configured in the site.
 Congratulations!

-> ***Note:*** If your application builds successfully but is not behaving as expected, read through the [Writing Your Application to Work With Compliant Cloud](/compliant-cloud/articles/writing-your-application) article.
+> ***Note:*** If your application builds successfully but is not behaving as expected, read through the [Writing Your Application to Work With The Platform](/compliant-cloud/articles/writing-your-application) article.

 If your application includes [workers](/compliant-cloud/articles/concepts/workers), use the `worker` command to start them (you only need to do this the first time):